pauloricca/Googler/README.md

 1. Run this on a server located elsewhere;
 1. Ask a friend that lives elsewhere to run it for you;
 1. Use a VPN.

+## Google's Terms of Use
+Using this tool goes against Google's terms and conditions so you should be aware and use it responsibly.
+This tool was developed for academic purposes.